 Who doesn’t like eating samosas?
 However, many of us are unaware of the fact that samosa also falls under the category of dumplings.
 To add a touch of health to the mouth-watering snack, you can add some vegetables such as peas, carrots, or baby spinach.
 Prepare some mint chutney to add to the taste of these delicious dumplings.

 Another delicious version of dumplings, Ravioli is one of the most famous Italian dumplings.
 The creamy sauces served with ravioli add to the taste of the famous dish.
 These dumplings are stuffed with mouth-watering cheese that makes it a drool-worthy snack you need to try at least once in your life.

 Originated in Great Britain, pasties are the British version of Pop-Tarts.
 These dumplings have a rich and delicious filling between two layers of pastry dough.
 The pasties are filled with rich meat and gravy mixture which adds to the taste of the dumplings.
 Some of the pasties also contain a lot of vegetables which makes them a healthy and tasty snack.

 You May Also Like Reading: A Foodies Guide to 5 Different Types of Noodles

 Grab your Favourite Dumpling!

 Nothing can beat the taste of piping hot dumplings that overflow with mouth-watering fillings.
-The list mentioned above just some of the famous dumplings that you can try.
-If you are concerned about your health, you can always use some healthier alternatives and prepare these world famous and mouth-watering dumplings from around the world at home.
+The list mentioned above is just some of the famous dumplings that you can try.
+If you are concerned about your health, you can always use some healthier alternatives and prepare these world-famous and mouth-watering dumplings from around the world at home.
 All you need is the KENT Noodle and Pasta Maker and you can prepare different varieties of dumplings without any hassles.